Maps — Wildlife-vehicle collisions in Wyoming

 Partnerships With Land Managers

-- Worked closely with the Wyoming Department of Transportation and Wyoming Game and Fish Department on design, analysis, and interpretation of two studies on wildlife-vehicle collisions and mitigations aimed at reducing the negative effects of roads on ungulates.
+- Work closely with the Wyoming Department of Transportation and Wyoming Game and Fish Department on design, analysis, and interpretation of multiple studies on wildlife-vehicle collisions and mitigations aimed at reducing the negative effects of roads on ungulates.

 - Regularly advise Teton County Planning department on issues of roads and wildlife